-SECTION I - REPORT OF THE OFFICE OF INSPECTOR GENERAL

-Independent Auditor's Report1

-Report on the Schedules1

-Management's Responsibility for the Schedules1

-Auditor's Responsibility1

-Opinion2

-Other Reporting Required by U.S. Generally Accepted Government Auditing Standards2

-Internal Control over Financial Reporting2

-Compliance and Other Matters3
+Contents

-Purpose of the Other Reporting Required by U.S. Generally Accepted Government Auditing Standards

-SECTION II - UNITED STATES MINT'S SCHEDULES OF CUSTODIAL DEEP STORAGE GOLD AND SILVER RESERVES AS OF SEPTEMBER 30, 2016 AND 2015

-Schedules of Custodial Deep Storage Gold and Silver Reserves5

-Notes to the Schedules of Custodial Deep Storage Gold and Silver Reserves6
+SECTION I - REPORT OF THE OFFICE OF INSPECTOR GENERAL Independent Auditor's Report1 Management's Responsibility for the Schedules1 Auditor's Responsibility......12 Other Reporting Required by U.S. Generally Accepted Government Auditing Standards......2 Purpose of the Other Reporting Required by U.S. Generally Accepted Government SECTION II - UNITED STATES MINT'S SCHEDULES OF CUSTODIAL DEEP STORAGE GOLD AND SILVER RESERVES AS OF SEPTEMBER 30, 2018 AND 2017 Schedules of Custodial Deep Storage Gold and Silver Reserves......5 Notes to the Schedules of Custodial Deep Storage Gold and Silver Reserves6 APPENDICES Major Contributors to this Report......8 Appendix 1: Appendix 2: Report Distribution......9

-APPENDICES

-Appendix 1: Major Contributors to this Report .8 Appendix 2: Report Distribution .9

 SECTION I -

 REPORT OF THE OFFICE OF INSPECTOR GENERAL